Evthron/blog/evthronblog/content/code/python/index.en.md

 comments: true
 ---

+# division //
+if any of the number is float, the result will be float need int() conversion to get int.
+(How is it done?)

+## defaultdict vs setdefault

+setdefault is a bad name, it should be named 'get or set'

+key = "list_a"
+dict.setdefault(key, []).append('element')

 ## enumerate(items, start=1)
 Use the `start` argument to control the start index of the enumeration change from 0 index to 1 index